vitei/Usagi/README.md

 Issues
 ----------------------

-**The current is a list of known issues with Usagi which need to be addressed.**
+**The current is a list of known issues with Usagi which need to be addressed on the main branch.**

+If using one of the more recent versions of the Vulkan SDK validation needs to be disabled; in particular it is strict about unused input attributes.

 The physics system currently assumes a fixed framerate of 60fps

 If there is not at least one child entity systems on the root entity will not be run